 We expect that our annual obligations to satisfy reclamation requirements to be approximately \$556,129 for the next five years.
 Annual outlays are reimbursed by the existing reclamation bond and reimbursements are expected to approximate the actual outlays.
-In August 2016, the Company's mine closure plan and existing plan was determined to be sufficient by the BLM.
+In August 2016, the Company's mine closure plan was determined to be sufficient by the BLM.